Dalia-Sharra29/University-Projects/Students Register Management/README.md

     - Students with the best school situation, sorted in descending order of their aggregated average (the average between their average grades per discipline)
     - All disciplines at which there is at least one grade, sorted in descending order of the average grade received by all students enrolled at that discipline
 5. Unlimited undo/redo functionality.
 Each step will undo/redo the previous operation performed by the user.
 Undo/redo operations must cascade and have a memory-efficient implementation (no superfluous list copying)

+## Requirements
+- Use simple feature-driven development
+- Your program must provide a menu-driven console-based user interface
+- Implementation must employ layered architecture and classes
+- Provide specification and tests for all non-UI classes and methods for the first functionality
+- Implement and use your own exception classes
+- Implement **PyUnit test cases**

+## Additional Implementations
+1. Persistent storage for all entities using file-based repositories.
+A `settings.properties` file to configure your application.
+The program must work the same way using in-memory repositories, text-file repositories and binary file repositories.
+The decision of which repositories are employed, as well as the location of the repository input files will be made in the program’s `settings.properties` file.
+An example is below:

+    a. `settings.properties` for loading from memory (input files are not required):
+    ```
+    repository = inmemory
+    cars = “”
+    clients = “”
+    rentals = “”
+    ```
+    b. `settings.properties` for loading from binary files:
+    ```
+    repository = binaryfiles
+    cars = “cars.pickle”
+    clients = “clients.pickle”
+    rentals = “rentals.pickle”
+    ```
+2. Python module that contains an iterable data structure, a sort method and a filter method, together with complete PyUnit unit tests (100% coverage).
+The module can be reused in other projects.
+This data structure is used for storing objects in the repository and both functions are used in the repository and service layer.